Self-avoiding walks and polygons on hyperbolic graphs: Introduction

 \section{Introduction}

 A \textit{self-avoiding walk} (abbreviated to SAW) on a graph $G$ is a walk that visits each vertex at most once.
 The concept was originally introduced to model polymer molecules (see Flory \cite{Flory53}), and it soon attracted the interest of mathematicians and physicists.
 Despite the simple definition, SAWs have been difficult to study and many of the most basic questions regarding them remain unresolved.
-For a comprehensive introduction the reader can consult e.g. \cite{LecturesSAW,MaSaSAWBook}.
+For a comprehensive introduction the reader can consult e.g.\ \cite{LecturesSAW,MaSaSAWBook}.

-A \textit{self-avoiding polygon} (abbreviated to SAP) is a walk that starts and ends at the same vertex, and visits every other vertex at most once.
+A \textit{self-avoiding polygon} (abbreviated to SAP) is a walk that starts and ends at the same vertex, visits the starting vertex exactly twice (at the start and at the end) and every other vertex at most once.
 We identify two SAPs when they share the same set of edges.
 Fundamental quantities in the study of SAWs and SAPs are their \textit{connective constants}, where $c_n$ and $p_n$ denote the number of SAWs and SAPs of length $n$, respectively, starting from the origin $o$.
-We note that for transitive graphs, a standard subadditivity argument shows that the limit of $(c_n)^{1/n}$ exists and $(\mu_w)^n\leq c_n$ \cite{Poor}.
+We note that for vertex-transitive graphs, a standard subadditivity argument shows that the limit of $(c_n)^{1/n}$ exists and $(\mu_w)^n\leq c_n$ \cite{Poor}.
 It is well known that for Euclidean lattices $\mu_p=\mu_w$ \cite{Ham61,KestenI}.
-On the other hand, it is believed that the strict inequality $\mu_p<\mu_w$ holds for a large class of non-Euclidean lattices, namely non-amenable transitive graphs.
+On the other hand, it is believed that the strict inequality $\mu_p<\mu_w$ holds for a large class of non-Euclidean lattices, namely non-amenable vertex-transitive graphs.
 In the current paper we prove that the strict inequality holds for the regular tessellations of the hyperbolic plane.

 Except for trivial cases, the only graph for which the connective constant $\mu_w$ is known explicitly is the hexagonal lattice \cite{SAWHex}, and a substantial part of the literature on SAWs is devoted to numerical upper and lower bounds for $\mu_w$.
 See \cite{Alm,Jensen,SAWCubic,PonTitt} for some work in this direction.
 In this paper we prove new bounds for the connective constants of SAWs and SAPs on the regular tessellations of the hyperbolic plane, improving those of Madras and Wu \cite{MaWuSAW}.